Engagement with professional bodies

 - fostering communication between TEQSA and professional bodies regarding each other’s respective roles.

-TEQSA is currently working with a sample of bodies responsible for regulating and/or accrediting TEQSA-accredited programs due for re-accreditation in 2013.
-Our primary aim will be to explore the possibility of complementary accreditation processes.
+TEQSA is currently working with a sample of bodies responsible for regulating and/or accrediting TEQSA-accredited programs.
+Our primary aim will be to explore the possibility of complementary and streamlined accreditation processes.

-TEQSA will also look to build relationships with a broad range of bodies that have a statutory responsibility for regulating a profession and for accrediting related professional programs, for example, professional registration and accreditation bodies in medical and legal fields.
+TEQSA is building relationships with a broad range of bodies that have a statutory responsibility for regulating a profession and for accrediting related professional programs, for example, professional registration and accreditation bodies in medical and legal fields.

 As a first step in this process, TEQSA has prepared a set of Information Guidelines that specify the Commonwealth, State or Territory authorities we may share higher education information with under Sections 189 and 194 of the TEQSA Act.